 - 55 percent: the amount of water saved by producing recycled paper as compared to virgin paper.
 Recycled paper also takes 60-70 percent less energy to produce than paper from virgin pulp.

-- 120: the number of tons of steel saved if every UK office worker used one less staple a day.
+- 120: the number of tons of steel that would be saved if every U.K. office worker used one less staple a day.

-- 8 billion: the number of gallons of gas saved if every commuter car in the U.S. carried just one more person.
+- 8 billion: the number of gallons of gas that would be saved if every commuter car in the U.S. carried just one more person.

 Green Work: Getting Techie

 We turn off our computers at night, so why are our power bills still so high?
-Many appliances have "standby" settings that draw power--sometimes as much as 15 or 20 watts--even when they're turned off.
-A 2002 report found that: "Lopomo [low power mode] energy use is responsible for about 10% of total electricity use in California homes."
-To make sure that computers, monitors, printers, photocopy machines, televisions, VCRs, DVD players, and microwave ovens are all the way off, pull the plug rather than flipping the switch on the machine.
-Also make sure any climate control systems are turned off when they aren't needed and set to energy-efficient modes when in use.
+Many appliances have "standby" settings that draw power — sometimes as much as 15 or 20 watts — even when they're turned off.
+A 2002 report found that low power mode energy use "is responsible for about 10% of total electricity use in California homes."
+To make sure that computers, monitors, printers, photocopy machines, televisions, VCRs, DVD players and microwave ovens are all the way off, pull the plug rather than flipping the switch.
+Also, make sure any climate control systems are turned off when they aren't needed and set to energy-efficient modes when in use.
 You might be surprised by how much energy this saves.

 Toxic Indoor Air

 It is not uncommon for interior air to be more contaminated with toxic chemicals than the air outdoors.
-Furniture (especially particle board), carpeting, and paint are common sources of volatile organic compounds (VOCs), a family of chemicals that are frequently "offgassed."
-VOCs have been linked to birth defects, endocrine disruption, and cancer.
-Especially if your office is well-insulated (which it should be for energy purposes) toxins can't get out easily.
-Greenguard is a non-profit certifier of products that help maintain healthy interior air.
-Herman Miller, Haworth, Knoll, Keilhauer, and Izzydesign all offer Greenguard certified furniture options.
+Furniture (especially particle board), carpeting and paint are common sources of volatile organic compounds (VOCs), a family of chemicals that have been linked to birth defects, endocrine disruption and cancer.
+Especially if your office is well-insulated (which it should be for energy purposes), toxins can't get out easily.
+Greenguard is a non-profit product certifier that helps maintain healthy interior air.
+Herman Miller, Haworth, Knoll, Keilhauer and Izzydesign all offer Greenguard certified furniture options.

 Furniture Wood Certification

-The Forestry Stewardship Council (FSC) and the Rainforest Alliance both certify wood that has come from sustainably harvested forests or is reclaimed.
-When your office is looking for new desks, bookshelves, dividers, etc., try to find sustainable wood products that do not contain formaldehyde or other harmful VOCs.
+The Forestry Stewardship Council (FSC) and the Rainforest Alliance both certify wood from sustainably harvested forests.
+When your office is looking for new desks, bookshelves and dividers, try to find sustainable wood products that do not contain formaldehyde or other harmful VOCs.